FabioCaffarello/nx-events-lake/libs/python/services/dtos/services-input-handler/README.md

 You can use the DTOs in your code to represent and work with data structures related to the `services-input-handler` service.

-Here's an example of how to use the `InputDTO` from the input package:
+Here's an example of how to use the `InputDTO` from the output package:

 ```python
 from dto_input_handler.output import InputDTO